SEO to Boost Your SERP Rankings: Tips from 100+ SEO Experts

 The lead generation process starts when a user clicks on a call-to-action located on one of your blog posts or web pages.
 It leads them to a landing page, which might have a form to collect the visitor's contact information.
 Once the user fills the form and submits it, they are led to a thank-you page.

-A staunch supporter of lead generation optimization, Cory Hedgepeth, founder of Content Marketing Cory, advises that every drop of traffic that flows into your site should be exposed to lead generation through newsletter opportunities.
+Cory Hedgepeth, the founder of Content Marketing Cory, is a staunch supporter of lead generation optimization.
+He advises that every drop of traffic that flows into your site should be exposed to lead generation through newsletter opportunities.

 3. White Hat SEO v/s Black Hat SEO